-Capacity Interconnection Rights (CIRs) are granted as a function of a control area integration, or the execution of an Interconnection Service Agreement (ISA) or Wholesale Market Participant Agreement (WMPA) as delineated in the specifications section of the respective ISA or WMPA after completion of all required work.
-Rights may also be granted on interim bases in the ISA or WMPA.
+Capacity Interconnection Rights (CIRs) are granted as a function of a control area integration, or the execution of a Generation Interconnection Agreement (GIA) Interconnection Service Agreement (ISA) or Wholesale Market Participant Agreement (WMPA) as delineated in the specifications section of the respective ISA_GIA or WMPA after completion of all required work.
+Rights may also be granted on interim bases in the ISA_GIA or WMPA.